sourcegraph/handbook/content/company/team/index.md

 - Naples, FL USA 🇺🇸
 - GitHub: [marija.petrovic214](https://github.com/marija.petrovic214), [LinkedIn](https://www.linkedin.com/in/marija-petrovic-b49b9b38/)
 - [marija.petrovic@sourcegraph.com](mailto:marija.petrovic@sourcegraph.com)
-- Marija, pronounced "Maria", is a Serbian-American living in sunny Naples, Florida.
+- Marija, pronounced "Maria", is a Serbian-American living in Naples, Florida.
 She is passionate about helping people find their dream career while promoting the vision and values of the organization + all things People/HR/Analytics related.
 She is currently finishing her Master's in HR Analytics and Resource Management at American University and has a BS in Finance and Information Systems from the University of Florida.
-Outside of work, she enjoys spending time with family & her son Luka, traveling, tennis, skiing, yoga, painting/art, and investing in anything self-care/self-improvement-oriented!

 ## Shawn King (He/Him)